 Arrive and start your Albania itinerary in Shkoder

-When you arrive in Albania, I recommend heading straight to Shkoder (Shkodër) in the country’s north-west.
+When you arrive, I recommend heading straight to Shkoder (Shkodër) in Northern Albania.
 Shkoder is the jumping-off point for trekking in the Albanian Alps.
 The city itself is small and friendly, and will offer you a good introduction to Albanian history and cuisine.

 Shkoder sits on the edge of Southern Europe’s largest lake, Lake Skadar.
 We did a boat trip on the lake from the Montenegrin side during our road trip (the huge marshland straddles the border), but it’s also possible to explore the lake starting from Shkoder.